Inklingo

 AdjectiveB1Formal

-Use 'confidencial' specifically for information that is meant to be kept private and not shared widely, often in professional or official contexts.
+Use 'confidencial' specifically for information, data, or documents that are intended to be kept private and not shared widely.

 A simple, plain brown paper envelope sealed tightly with a large, bright red wax seal.
 The seal is stamped with the clear image of a small, closed padlock.